The-Sw33t3r-Man/Lord/README.md

 Your testing must:

+- Be correctly included (correctly labelled) in the _testing.md_ file in the appropriate folder.
 - Be both cross-browser and cross-platform.
 - Include HTML validation results for both pages, showing your HTML is valid.
 - Illustrate any "state" changes, like hover.